yoliarvelo/CleanData_Project/codebook.md

 fBodyBodyGyroJerkMag_mean fBodyBodyGyroJerkMag_std

-For units and meaning of this variables please refer to the Readme file that comes with the files.
+For units and meaning of this variables please refer to the Readme file that comes with the raw files.

 For details of the transformation performed, please refer to the R script provided along with this codebook.